How do you design the perfect workplace for one of Australasia’s leading interior design firms?

 Siren’s approach was to have no single-use spaces.
 Finding ways to use the physical environment to inspire the best in people.
 Siren used strategies they call ‘ripples’ and ‘totems’ which serve to anchor people in the space and bring to them together.

 One of the first things you see when you enter Siren’s space is the ‘dining table’.
 Siren wanted the concept of entering a home.
 A place where you are welcome.
 That dining table also doubles as holding space when you arrive and a place for client or supplier collaborations to happen.

-The resulting design means that everyone has a sit-to-stand desk, there is ample opportunity to move around the space.
+The resulting design means that everyone has a sit to stand desk, there is ample opportunity to move round the space.
 There is hydration in two areas of the floorplate and spaces to do yoga in the mornings, and also host drinks once a month with suppliers and swap ideas and learn about new products and approaches.

 This project represents the expression of Siren’s insights and learnings from years of designing from clients.
 It’s a true example of collaboration and it’s a place where the team love to be.

 This is truly Siren’s home away from home.